prakashbh/dsa-2018/README.md

 to be updated soon.

-**Chapter 05: Fundamentals of ALgorithms and Sorting**
+**Chapter 05: Fundamentals of Algorithms and Sorting**

 This chapter does not have detailed notes.
-All sorting algorithms are out togther in this handout: [Sorting Algorithms](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/sorting-algorithms.pdf).
+All sorting algorithms are put togther in this handout: [Sorting Algorithms](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/sorting-algorithms.pdf).

 ### Lab Resources: